Guides

 How Much Does a Missouri Fishing License Cost in 2026?

 A resident annual fishing permit costs $12.
-Non-residents pay $51 for the annual permit.
-A 1-day non-resident fishing permit is $8, and a 3-day permit is $25.
+Nonresidents pay $51 for the annual permit.
+Short-term nonresident permits are covered in the next section.

 Where to Buy a Missouri Fishing License

-Buy online at mdc.mo.gov/buypermits.
+Buy online through the MDC permit portal (opens in a new tab).
 Permits issue instantly and can be stored in the MO Hunting and Fishing mobile app for digital display.

 Over 1,000 retail agents sell permits, including Bass Pro Shops in Springfield (the flagship store), Cabela's, Walmart, and bait shops near major lakes and trout parks.